Experts in Laser & Aesthetics

 Over 25 Years Experience

 Laser Tattoo Removal

-We can treat all tattoo sizes and all treatable colours excluding green and blue inks.
-We use the latest in Lynton tattoo removal technology where we prove that Laser tattoo removal is a safe and effective way to remove those unwanted tattoos.
+We can treat all tattoo sizes and all colours (excluding green and blue inks).
+We use the latest in Lynton tattoo removal technology – the safest and most effective way to remove unwanted tattoos.

 Step 1 – Free Initial Consultation